NclRSE-Training/python-intermediate-dev-vsc/_episodes/14-collaboration-using-git.md

 it - you can simply create it yourself.
 In our case, we want to tell Git to ignore the `venv` directory (and `.venv` as another naming convention for virtual environments) and stop notifying us about it.
-Edit your `.gitignore` file in PyCharm and add a line containing "venv/" and another one containing ".venv/".
+Edit your `.gitignore` file in VS Code and add a line containing "venv/" and another one containing ".venv/".
 It does not matter much in this case where within the file you add these lines, so let's do it at the end.
 Your `.gitignore` should look something like this:

 ~~~